sah-comp/ksm/README.md

 KSM
 ===

-A webbased software to manage selling, buying, lenting and maintaining forklifts.
+A webbased software for selling, buying, lending and maintaining forklifts.

 Enjoy.